frycast/danielvfryer3/content/authors/admin/_index.md

 Aside from research, I practice relational database design, data integration, and software engineering.
 I also teach various courses in statistics and computer science at a postgraduate level.
 I currently serve as a council member and Deputy Communications Officer at the Statistical Society of Australia, as well as technical sub-editor at the Australian & New Zealand Journal of Statistics.

-Take a look at the material for my SQL crash course, that I teach twice per year in New Zealand, targeted at academic and industry professionals, for the New Zealand Social Statistics Network at The University of Auckland.
-Access the free materials at [github.com/frycast/SQL_Course](https://github.com/frycast/SQL_Course).
+Take a look at the material for my SQL crash course, that I teach twice per year in New Zealand, targeted at academic and industry professionals, for the New Zealand Social Statistics Network at The University of Auckland: [github.com/frycast/SQL_Course](https://github.com/frycast/SQL_Course).

 Fill out the contact form below if you'd like to get in touch.
 I'm always open to learning, teaching and working together.